 Want to give your dead plants a new lease of life?
 Here are some Quick Hacks for Dying Plants that’ll definitely help you out.

 Being a plant parent is not an easy job, and no matter how careful you are, there might be some plants in your collection not getting enough care and attention from your side, which may lead to their untimely demise.
-Worry not–with some of these Quick Hacks for Dying Plants, you will be able to bring them back from the ICU!
+Worry not–with some of these Quick Hacks for Dying Plants, and you will be able to bring them back from the ICU!

 Have houseplant problems?
 Click here to get rid of them